Skip to Main Content

 Studying Languages

-The Department of Languages in the Schools of Public Engagement offers courses in over a dozen languages, including Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Korean, Latin, Portuguese (Brazilian), Spanish, and American Sign Language (ASL).
+The Department of Languages offers courses in over a dozen languages, including Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Korean, Latin, Portuguese (Brazilian), Spanish, and American Sign Language (ASL).
 Open to all students at The New School, the department’s courses follow a communicative approach to language learning, embarking on activities that simulate real-life situations.
 Courses are offered during the fall, spring, and summer, and delivered both in-person and online in real-time (online synchronous).

 Students who have studied a language in high school or college can place themselves in the appropriate level by using the following formula: one year of high school language equals one semester of language study (i.e., one 3 or 4 credit course) at the college level.
 For example, a student who has completed four years of high school Spanish could enroll in Intermediate 2, or any advanced or thematic content courses offered by the department.
 Students with a score of four or five on an Advanced Placement test in a language should enroll in content courses or advanced-level courses.